 Site and state staff participating in group or individual interviews will receive information about privacy protection when arrangements are made for meeting with them, and information about privacy will be repeated as part of the study field staff’s introductory comments during site visits.
 Site visit staff will be informed about privacy procedures during training and will be prepared to describe them and to answer questions raised by local program staff.

-There will be a separate consent process for participation in youth focus groups.
+There will be a separate consent process for participation in youth focus groups and semi-structured interviews.
 Youth under age 18 will need a signed parental consent form, as well as youth assent, for participation in a focus group.
 Youth 18 or older must provide consent to participate in a focus group.
-A copy of these forms is included as Attachment C. Focus group consent and assent forms state that answers will be kept private, that youths’ participation is voluntary, that they may refuse to participate, and that identifying information about them will not be released or published.
-The focus group consent forms also include additional language explaining the unique confidentiality risks associated with participation in a group interview.
+A copy of these forms is included as Attachment Consent and assent forms state that answers will be kept private, that youths’ participation is voluntary, that they may refuse to participate, and that identifying information about them will not be released or published.
+The consent forms also include additional language explaining the unique confidentiality risks associated with participation in a group interview.

 All program attendance and content coverage data will be transmitted with a unique identifier rather than personally identifying information.
 The unique identifier is necessary to support combining the program attendance data with outcome data.
 All electronic data will be stored in secure files.